International Relations

 Erasmus+ Inclusion Support

 It is important to us to open the doors to greater mobility for people regardless of their personal and social background.
 The Erasmus+ programme and the Mozarteum University want to promote inclusion, diversity and equal opportunities.
-People who wish to participate in the Erasmus+ program (students, teachers, training) can apply for an inclusion grant, which is strongly encouraged.
-The possibilities for an Erasmus+ application with inclusion support can be clarified in a consultation with the staff of the International Affairs Department.
+People who wish to participate in the Erasmus+ programme (studying, teaching, professional development) are strongly encouraged to apply for an inclusion grant.
+We warmly invite any potential applicants to arrange a consultation with the staff of the International Affairs Department to discuss the options open to them.

 • The application form for Erasmus+ inclusion support can be found under downloads

-• Further information at erasmusplus.at Details on accessibility and other support measures at European universities: https://inclusivemobility.eu
+• For details on accessibility and other support measures at European universities, see: https://inclusivemobility.eu

-As part of the new Erasmus+ programme generation (2021-2027), ‘green’ travel will be supported accordingly.
-Participants who use ‘green’, i.e. lower-emission, means of transport (e.g. train, bus, carpooling) for more than 50% of the total distance (outward and return journey added together) are entitled to a one-off lump-sum travel allowance (Green Travel Top-Up).
+The new Erasmus+ programme generation (2021-2027) places a strong focus on sustainability, and thus promotes ‘green’ travel.
+Participants who use ‘green’, i.e. lower-emission, means of transport (e.g. train, bus, carpooling) for more than 50% of the total distance (outward and return journey) are entitled to a one-off lump-sum travel allowance known as the "Green Travel Top-Up".

 Travel Advice